Nick St. Nicholas: World Classic Rockers

 In 1997 St. Nicholas began a new heavy metal chapter as he launched the supergroup World Classic Rockers, bringing Griffey with him into the new venture along with Sparrow and Steppenwolf bandmate Michael Monarch.
 Members include former members of Steppenwolf, Santana, Toto, Journey, Lynyrd Skynyrd, Boston, Kansas, Eagles and others.
 The World Classic Rockers (WCR) prepare to celebrate the 20-year anniversary.

-"My son was in a band called Under The Influence of Giants.
-You guys are the giants.
-You influenced a whole generation of music."

-KUSI Good Morning San Diego anchorman Carlos Amezcua.

-Personal life

-Nick St. Nicholas has played the accordion since childhood.
-He enjoys riding his "beautiful 100th Anniversary Harley Davidson Springer along the California coastline."
-St. Nicholas appreciates the Wild West motif he first encountered in Colorado while touring.
-He is a dog lover.

-St. Nicholas has three sons, Michael, Jesse, and Devin.